Christianshavns Vold: Enhjørningens Bastion

-Enhjørningens Bastion (The Unicorn's Bastion) dates from 1668-70.
+Enhjørningens Bastion (The Unicorn's Bastion) dates from 1668 to 1670.
 The bastion contains a gunpowder magazine from c.
 1675 which was formerly used as a storage space by Copenhagen Municipality's park authority.
 It now serves as club house for Qajaq København, a kayak club.

 A windmill was first constructed on the bastion in 1683.
 It was destroyed by fire in the 1750s but replaced by a new one in the 1770s.
 A combined distillery and tavern—frequentved by the many Dyrch farmers from Amager who came to Copenhagen on market days to sell their produce on Amagertorv—was also located on the site.
-In the late 18th centyry, Peter Rabe Holm constructed a small beer brewery on the site.
+In the late 18th century, Peter Rabe Holm constructed a small beer brewery on the site.
 In the 1850s, it was replaced by a new, industrial brewery still known as Rabeshave ("Rabe's Garden") after the site's former owner.
 In the 1890s, Tabeshave merged with 11 other breweries as De Forenede Bryggerier.
-In 1907-1919, J. Wiedemann constructed a sausage factory on the site.
+In 1907–1919, J. Wiedemann constructed a sausage factory on the site.
 It has now been converted into a multi-tenant office complex (Æangebrogade 6).
-The adjacent double house from 18021914 was listed in the Danish registry of protected buildings and places in 1988.
+The adjacent double house from 1802 to 1914 was listed in the Danish registry of protected buildings and places in 1988.